boutproject/BOUT-dev/manual/sphinx/users.rst

       Hypre support: no
       MUMPS support: no

-If not, see section [sec:advancedinstall] for some things you can try to resolve common problems.
+If not, see :ref:`sec-advancedinstall` for some things you can try to resolve common problems.

+.. _sec-configanalysis:

 Configuring analysis routines
 -----------------------------